 Shanghai Jiao Tong University · Summer School 2026

-EC108 introduces macroeconomics through models and data, using Charles I. Jones (6th ed.) as the main text.
-The course asks why economies grow, why inflation and unemployment move, how recessions and financial crises occur, and how monetary and fiscal policy affect output, prices and debt.
+Macroeconomics through models and data, using Charles I. Jones (6th ed.) as the main text.
+Why economies grow, why inflation and unemployment move, how recessions and financial crises occur, and how monetary and fiscal policy affect output, prices and debt.
+Every lecture comes with a deck built on live data and an in-class activity.

 InstructorFatih Kansoy